Image Search with AI Models

 3.1 Image Retrieval

-In the realm of image retrieval, both SIFT- and CNN-based (or transformer-based) models follow a general pipeline that converts images into compact feature representations.
+In image retrieval, both SIFT- and CNN-based (or transformer-based) models follow a general pipeline that converts images into compact feature representations.
 For SIFT-based approaches, features are extracted using hand-crafted keypoint detectors.
 Conversely, CNN-based methods leverage densely applied convolutions or patch analysis to discern features.

-Regardless of the methodology, when dealing with smaller codebooks, an encoding and pooling strategy is implemented to distill these features into condensed vector forms.
+Regardless of the methodology, an encoding and pooling strategy is implemented to distill these features into condensed vector forms when dealing with smaller codebooks.
 However, as the codebook size increases to medium or large, SIFT-based models typically rely on an inverted index to maintain efficiency.

-In the case of CNNs, features may also be derived through an end-to-end process by employing fine-tuned CNN architectures, enhancing the model's adaptability to specific tasks[3].
+In the case of CNNs, features may also be derived through an end-to-end process by using fine-tuned CNN architectures, enhancing the model's adaptability to specific tasks[3].

 figure 2 General framework of the CBIR system.png